barryclark/jekyll-now/_drafts/2015-10-29-starting-a-community.md

 When starting to learn something new I want to get above the "I suck" threshold as quickly as possible and then move towards the "I kick ass" threshold.
 Without feedback of a community of people I can end up on the dropout curve.

 For a number of months, I've been trying to learn functional programming by learning the Clojure language.
-It has been slow going I feel like I am on the dropout curve.
+It has been slow going.
+I feel like I am on the dropout curve.
-To that end I have created the [Glasgow Functional Programming Group](http://www.meetup.com/Glasgow-Functional-Programming-Group/) to find other people looking to avoid the dropout curve.
+To that end I have created the [Glasgow Functional Programming Group](http://www.meetup.com/Glasgow-Functional-Programming-Group/) to find other people looking to avoid the dropout curve and support each other towards being kick-ass.